Class of 1963 Student Research Fellowship

 - Junior priority.
 In exceptional circumstances, sophomores may be awarded a fellowship.

 Successful proposals put students in contact not just with the geography, flora and fauna of a place, but with its people and cultures; do not involve formal study at an academic institution; and are interesting projects, well designed, and feasible.
-See examples.
-Students may also view successful proposals in Laird 131.
+Successful proposals can be viewed in Laird 131.

-- The deadline for faculty recommendations is 5 PM on Friday, February 5, 2016.
+- The deadline for recommendations is 5 PM on Wednesday, February 8, 2017.

 Faculty Adviser: Marynel Ryan Van Zee, Director of Student Fellowships, Laird 131, x4300.